gobbez/Flet_Gemini_AI_assistant/README.md

 - Added different chats.
 Each chat is independent and doesn't have the memory of the others.
 - Each AI will write messages on their own chat
+- Added light/dark themes and each AI has its unique colors (for both themes)

 ## 🌟 Overview